sparky8512/Manga-Downloader-Plus/README.md

+NOTE: This is a fork of https://github.com/AllaliAdil/Manga-Downloader-Extension, which is no longer being maintained.

+Original README follows, note that some parts are out of date.

+---

 # IMPORTANT NOTE
 -New websites will not be add for now.
 The SOURCE CODE is available, you can add the websites you want.